Wine glossary

 Persistence

-How long olfactory and taste sensations last in seconds, after swallowing a wine
+The duration (in seconds) of olfactory and taste sensations that linger after swallowing the wine

 Production Regulations

-Set of rules that regulate the production of a specific appellation
+The set of rules governing the production of a specific appellation

 r